Studying Abroad Costs a Fortune?

-Many universities abroad provide some sort of a career platform which is designed to assist international students to enhance the career exploration and job-search experience.
-Many students draw the benefits from the career-related resources that help students strengthen their professional profile and they are able to navigate for jobs, and build professional networks.
+Many universities abroad provide some sort of a career platform that is designed to assist international students to enhance the career exploration and job-search experience.
+Many students draw the benefits from the career-related resources that help students strengthen their professional profile and they are able to navigate for jobs and build professional networks.

-Majority of the countries allow international students to work along with their studies.
-Countries like USA, Canada, UK, Germany allows international students to work part time for 20 hours/week on their study visa.
+The majority of the countries allow international students to work along with their studies.
+Countries like the USA, Canada, UK, Germany allows international students to work part-time for 20 hours/week on their study visa.

 How can I identify if the degree is recognized worldwide?

-All countries have organizations that are responsible to authenticate the degree acceptability and its credibility.
-You can refer some websites as well to check its credibility – http://www.whed.net/results_institutions.php
+All countries have organizations that are responsible to authenticate the degree of acceptability and its credibility.
+You can refer to some websites as well to check their credibility – http://www.whed.net/results_institutions.php